-i Audit of the taxpayer's situation
+Audit of the taxpayer's situation

-Most taxes are assessed based on tax returns filed by taxpayers.^[2] In the absence of a timely return, the taxpayer must demonstrate the exact amount of income (Article 352 of the Income Tax Code 1992 (CIR1992)).
-Furthermore, proportional surtaxes apply (Article 444 CIR1992).
-In addition, a taxpayer subject to corporate tax is taxed on a minimum tax base of €47,800.
-If the infringement is repeated, the latter amount may be increased up to €95,600 (Article 342 CIR1992).
+Most taxes are assessed on the basis of tax returns filed by taxpayers.
+11 In the absence of a timely return, the taxpayer must demonstrate the exact amount of income (Article 352 of the Income Tax Code 1992 (CIR92)).
+Furthermore, proportional surtaxes apply (Article 444 CIR92).
+In addition, a taxpayer subject to corporate tax is taxed on a minimum tax base of €49,300.
+If the infringement is repeated, the latter amount may be increased up to €98,600 (Article 342 CIR92).

 Tax disputes most often commence with a review of tax returns.
-Any means of evidence, including minutes drawn up by the tax authorities' agents^[3] but excluding an oath, may be used (Article 340 CIR1992).
+Any means of evidence, including minutes drawn up by the tax authorities' agents^[2] but excluding an oath, may be used (Article 340 CIR92).

-The tax authorities may investigate the taxpayer's situation for a period of three years (or four years in the absence of a timely tax return) from the beginning of the assessment year.^[4] The tax authorities are allowed to review during six year semi-complex tax returns (which is the case when the taxpayer:
+The tax authorities may investigate the taxpayer's situation for a period of three years (or four years in the absence of a timely tax return) from the beginning of the assessment year (Article 333 CIR92).
+[3] The tax authorities are allowed to review during six years semi-complex tax returns (which is the case when the taxpayer:

-- 1. files transfer pricing reports; - 2. reports payment to noncooperative countries or low tax jurisdictions; - has cross-border arrangements under Directive 2011/16/EU on Administrative Cooperation (DAC); and - 4.

-requests a withholding tax relief based on a double tax treaty, the Parent-Subsidiary Directive or the Interest-Royalty Directive or the foreign tax credit).
+- files transfer pricing reports; - 2. reports payment to noncooperative countries or low tax jurisdictions; - has cross-border arrangements under Directive 2011/16/EU on Administrative Cooperation (DAC); and - 4. requests a withholding tax relief based on a double tax treaty, the Parent-Subsidiary Directive or the Interest-Royalty Directive or the foreign tax credit).